 Why choose Cosmos Clinic, Gold Coast?

-In the last ten years, the team at Cosmos Clinic have performed over 15,000 liposuction procedures.
+In the last ten years, the team at Cosmos Clinic have performed over 20,000 liposuction and fat transfer procedures.
 We were the first practice in New South Wales to own a Vaser Liposuction machine, which we use Australia-wide to treat gynecomastia.
 In fact, we even own more Vaser systems than anywhere else in the world.